 For solutions obtained using the calculator capabilities, students must also show the mathematical steps that lead to the answer; a calculator result is not sufficient.
 For example, if the student is asked to find a relative minimum value of a function, the student is expected to use calculus and show the mathematical steps that lead to the answer.
 It is not sufficient to graph the function or use a built-in minimum finder.

 When a student is asked to justify an answer, the justification must include mathematical reasons, not merely calculator results.
 Functions, graphs, tables, or other objects that are used in a justification should be clearly identified.

 The material on the Semester exam will be mostly from chapters 1 through 4 (and indirectly chapter P, the prerequisites review).
 These topics include:

-Math is always cumulative and knowledge of the material covered in earlier chapters could be incorporated in solutions of problems in later chapters.
+Math is always cumulative and knowledge of the material covered in earlier courses are presumed and may be needed to solve problems.

 I have made optional online assignments on myAP Classroom and Khan Academy that related to these topics if you like to practice online.

-It would be good to go over old quizzes, homework and tests; review what you did well, and learn from any mistakes.
+It would be good to go over old worksheets, quizzes, and tests; review what you did well, and learn from any mistakes.